Dynamic game difficulty balancing: Caveats

-Uses in recent video games
+Uses in video games

 An early example of difficulty balancing can be found in Zanac, developed in 1986 by Compile.
 The game featured a unique adaptive artificial intelligence, in which the game automatically adjusted the difficulty level according to the player's skill level, rate of fire, and the ship's current defensive status/capability.
 Earlier than this can be found in Midway's 1975 Gun Fight coin-op game.
-This head to head shoot-em-up would aid whichever player had just been shot, by placing a fresh additional object, such as a Cactus plant, on their half of the play-field making it easier for them to hide.
+This head-to-head shoot-em-up would aid whichever player had just been shot, by placing a fresh additional object, such as a Cactus plant, on their half of the play-field making it easier for them to hide.

 Archon's computer opponent slowly adapts over time to help players defeat it.
 Danielle Bunten designed both M.U.L.E. and Global Conquest to dynamically balance gameplay between players.
 Random events are adjusted so that the player in first place is never lucky and the last-place player is never unlucky.

 The first Crash Bandicoot game and its sequels make use of a "Dynamic Difficulty Adjustment" system, slowing down obstacles, giving extra hit points and adding continue points according to the player's number of deaths.
 According to the game's lead designer Jason Rubin, the goal was to "help weaker players without changing the game for the better players".

+Both Insomniac Game's Spyro the Dragon and Ratchet and Clank series make use of dynamic difficulty with a system termed Automatic Challenge Tuning(ACT).
+In some cases, in the first released versions of these games, malfunctions in this system resulted in the player being unable to complete the game 100% due to programming oversights.

 The video game Flow was notable for popularizing the application of mental immersion (also called flow) to video games with its 2006 Flash version.
 The video game design was based on the master's thesis of one of its authors, and was later adapted to PlayStation 3.

 SiN Episodes released in 2006 featured a "Personal Challenge System" where the numbers and toughness of enemies faced would vary based on the performance of the player to ensure the level of challenge and pace of progression through the game.
 The developer, Ritual Entertainment, claimed that players with widely different levels of ability could finish the game within a small range of time of each other.